Our work

 Elk Valley Branch

-Local provides a framework for farmers and local food producers to sell their products and customers to access local food.
-Local farmers and food producers will sell products online and in-store, delivering products regularly to fulfill orders.
+Local provides a framework for farmers and local food producers to sell their products and for customers to access local food year-round.
 Read more

 Seed Library